13.8.–10.12.2023

 Display Window Archive: Sidney's South Seas Souvenirs

-Years before Sidney W. Brown (1865-1941) found a home in Baden, he sought great adventure overseas.
-In 1888, the young engineer boarded a ship in Naples that would take him first to Sri Lanka, later to Indonesia and finally to Australia.
-Although Sidney Brown did not bring back the hoped-for mineral resources from the 14-month voyage to the former colonies, he did bring back a box of enigmatic oceanic artefacts that were to form the cornerstone of his exotic collection.
-The family archive invites you on an extraordinary journey with bold people and wonderful objects halfway around the globe and back.
+Years before Sidney W. Brown (1865-1941) joined the BBC in Baden, he sought his fortune overseas.
+The cabinet exhibition SchaufensterArchiv accompanies the young engineer on his 14-month journey to colonies of the time with the help of original letters, documents, photos and objects.
+From Sri Lanka, Indonesia and Australia, Sidney W. Brown did not bring back the hoped-for mineral resources to Switzerland in 1889, but he did bring back a box of enigmatic artifacts that were to form the cornerstone of his exotic collection.

 Large parts of the archive were systematically indexed and partially digitised in 2017–18.
 It contains, among other things, certificates, letters, postcards, diaries and photographs from the Brown family estate.
 The time frame of the documents spans the years 1850 to 1987.